 - Providing community interventions through services for the aging or serving as directors of agencies providing health care, child welfare services, and mental health services.

 Through the generous support of the The Anne and Henry Zarrow Foundation, numerous scholarships are available to support BSW students at OU-Tulsa.
-Scholarships will be available to students enrolling for Fall 2019.
+Scholarships will be available.

 Students may apply for admission to the BSW program after completing the required general education and prerequisite courses with at least a 2.50 GPA from a regionally accredited college.
 Once admitted, a student must earn at least a 2.50 GPA in all social work courses and maintain a 2.50 as an overall GPA.
 The application process involves submission of a resume, an essay and transcripts.